-Vermont DMV intends to add three additional full-time positions based on the increase of funding.
-These positions will be identical to the Inspector positions in design, but will carry a more focused mission.
-They will work as a team toward a specific goal; such as CMV traffic enforcement, or human trafficking prevention.
-This will allow Commerical Vehicle Enforcement to have a greater focus in a particular objective.
-These positions will report directly to the Captain which will allow greater flexibility for deployment.
+Vermont DMV intends to add three additional full-time inspector positions based on the increase in BIL funding in FY2022.
+These positions will be identical to the Inspector positions in design but will have a more focused mission.
+Approval by the state is anticipated; however, not been finalized by the writing of this document.